ozlmulg/my-dev-notes/docs/tools/windows-on-mac-via-utm.md

-# UTM Windows ARM on Mac
+# Windows on Mac via UTM

 This guide explains how to set up a Windows ARM virtual machine on macOS using **UTM** and **CrystalFetch ISO Downloader **.
 It covers downloading the ISO, configuring the VM, and optimizing display settings.